grasped/grasped.github.io/docs/index.md

 In an architectural standpoint, the DOS serves as a central repository of data for multiple software systems developed in GRASPED.

-Check out the [Operations Software User Guide](/user/operations_software) for more info.
+See the [Operations Software User Guide](/user/operations_software) for more info.

 ## PR Website
+The GRASPED project maintained two website for public relations and information dissemination: (1) The [PHL-Microsat Website](https://phl-microsat.upd.edu.ph) and, (2) its successor [the STAMINA4Space Website](https://stamina4space.upd.edu.ph).
+The purpose of both website was to make information about the projects accessible to the public.

+The two websites were built on different platforms.
+See the [PR Website Technical Guide](#) for more information.

 ## Diwata Browser QGIS Plugin
 The Diwata Browser is a QGIS plugin that enables users to browse and load Diwata microsatellite images.
 It uses the STAMINA4Space operations-software backend to serve these images.
-The plugin utilizes the Spatiotemporal Asset Catalog (STAC) specification to describe the images information.
+The plugin uses the Spatiotemporal Asset Catalog (STAC) specification to describe the images information.
 The plugin can browse different collections from the operations-software catalog.
 Furthermore, the plugin can load selected items based on the loaded collection.
 The software is free to use.

 The repository of this software can be found on: https://gitlab.com/cnpante/diwata-browser